 The Immi Learning Center is your resource for learning about U.S. immigration and how to stay in the U.S. legally.
 Browse their glossary for basic terms and concepts or read more detail about common ways to stay in the U.S. using this link.

-The National Immigration Law Center has create a Know Your Rights resource guide for undocumented immigrants that links the following informational pages: Everyone has certain basic rights; When encountering law enforcement; Immigration raids; Immigration enforcement at health care facilities: providers’ and patients’ rights; Immigration enforcement at workplaces; Other immigration enforcement; Participating in demonstrations; and National origin discrimination.
+The National Immigration Law Center has created a Know Your Rights resource guide for undocumented immigrants that links the following informational pages: Everyone has certain basic rights; When encountering law enforcement; Immigration raids; Immigration enforcement at health care facilities: providers’ and patients’ rights; Immigration enforcement at workplaces; Other immigration enforcement; Participating in demonstrations; and National origin discrimination.

 The ILRC’s Immigration Preparedness Toolkit outlines the basics about a variety of topics including: your rights during ICE confrontations, the different types of immigration options available, ideas for building your consultation roadmap, and tips on covering your bases while waiting for relief.
 It also incorporates links to other helpful reference documents, fact sheets, and tools readers can use to construct their own personalized plan.